zhengjunyao-work/arc24/docs/modeling/Iteration_47_select_instead_of_verify.md

 If I use the model `/mnt/hdd0/Kaggle/arc24/models/20241028_submission_models/01_lora96-Qwen2.5-0.5B-Instruct_lr1e-4_bs32_100000steps_2gpus_8192msl/checkpoint-100000` the accuracy is even higher: 90.7% and 96.3%.
 So maybe that is the model that we should be using for submission.
 This model was also trained to predict the outputs and the inputs for the ARC tasks.
 So Omni-ARC approach seems to be working.

+### Submission results

+I have created a new [notebook](https://www.kaggle.com/code/ironbar/2020-solution-script-prediction-selection?scriptVersionId=205391943) to see if
+I can improve the selection of 2020 solution predictions.

+TODO: 2020 solution, combined solution, all in 1.

 ## Conclusion